SYSTEMS-OPERATOR/PHY/docs/round4_design.md

 ## Components

 - **GeometryAgent** computes a primitive shape for a `BoneSpec`.
-Long bones are treated as cylinders, everything else falls back to a box approximation.
+Long bones are treated as cylinders, while flat and irregular bones fall back to a box approximation.
+Irregular shapes carry a `mass_distribution` flag to mark non-uniform mass.
 The agent stores the volume, centre of mass and inertia tensor on the bone.
 - **JointSpec** describes the connection between bones.
 Factory helpers create common hinge and pivot joints.
 - **KinematicChain** builds a tree from bones and joints.
 It supports forward and